Spirit Airlines shareholders face much-delayed merger vote

 AP Airlines Writer

-Spirit Airlines shareholders could pick a preferred buyer for their airline Wednesday, when they are scheduled to vote on one of the offers for the budget carrier.
+Spirit Airlines shareholders could pick a preferred buyer for their airline Wednesday, as they voted on one of the offers for the budget carrier.

-Shareholders appear to be leaning against the bid preferred by Spirit’s board, a merger offer from Frontier Airlines that is currently worth more than $2.6 billion.
+Shareholders appear to be leaning against the bid preferred by Spirit’s board, an offer from Frontier Airlines that is currently worth more than $2.6 billion.
 Four previous votes have been postponed for lack of support.

 If shareholders reject the Frontier bid it would push Spirit to reach an agreement with JetBlue Airways, which made an all-cash offer of about $3.7 billion.

+A meeting of Spirit shareholders opened Wednesday morning and was quickly recessed for five hours, when voting was scheduled to end at 4:15 p.m.
+Eastern time.
+Spirit expects to announce the results shortly after the polls closed.

-Either combination is expected to create the nation’s fifth-largest airline, although still quite a bit smaller than American, United, Delta and Southwest.
+A combination of Spirit with either Frontier or JetBlue would create the nation’s fifth-largest airline, although it would be still quite a bit smaller than American, United, Delta and Southwest.

 Competing with JetBlue’s richer cash offer, the Spirit board and Frontier argue that antitrust regulators will block JetBlue from buying Spirit, making the JetBlue bid an illusory one.
 JetBlue, of course, disagrees.